The Lavender Waxbill

 Special considerations

-Newly imported birds will benefit from a warm environment of at least 77 °F (25 °C) until they are acclimatized.
-Birds which are overcrowded or housed in too small of an enclosure tend to pluck each other.
-One pair should therefore be housed per spacious enclosure, especially if attempting to breed.
 Introducing two unpaired Lavender Waxbills to each other often results in chasing and aggression, even if the birds are of the opposite sex.
-Introducing two birds of the same sex may result in violent fighting and injury, so always keep a close eye on this species when introducing them to each other.
+Furthermore, introducing two birds of the same sex may result in violent fighting and injury, so always keep a close eye on this species when introducing them to each other.
+Birds which have been plucked should not be housed outdoors until their feathers have regrown.

 Breeding season